Estonia

 I Pillar: State Pension

-The state pension is based on the principle of solidarity, which means that the pensions to today’s pensioners are paid from the taxes of currently working people.
-The state pays the state pension from funds collected for the state budget from social tax.
-The direct payer of the social tax is the employer, who withholds 33% of social tax from the employee’s salary, which the state then pays for health insurance and pensions.
+The state pension is based on the principle of solidarity, which means that the pensions of today’s pensioners are paid from the taxes of people who are currently working.
+The state pension is paid by the state from funds collected through the social tax in the state budget.
+The direct payer of the social tax is the employer, who withholds 33% of the social tax from the employee’s salary, which the state then uses for health insurance and pensions.

 II Pillar: Mandatory Funded Pension

-In the case of the mandatory funded pension, when a person reaches retirement age (as a general rule), a contract must be concluded with an insurance company when the insurance company undertakes the obligation to pay the pension.
-The sum depends on the volume of the assets accrued until the person’s death.
+In the case of a mandatory funded pension, when a person reaches retirement age (generally), a contract must be concluded with an insurance company.
+The insurance company undertakes the obligation to pay the person a pension, the amount of which depends on the volume of assets accrued into the pension fund until the person’s death.

 III Pillar: Supplementary Funded Pension